-Sports facility operators should ensure participants and visitors wear face coverings, if indoors, before and after activity or when in non-playing areas of the facility e.g. reception, locker rooms and storage areas.
-This is a mandatory requirement.
+Sports facility operators should ensure participants and visitors wear face coverings, if indoors, before and after activity or when in non-playing areas of the facility.
+For example: reception, locker rooms and storage areas.
+This is a mandatory requirement except where an exemption applies, or where there is a 'reasonable excuse' not to wear a face covering.
+For example, if you have a health condition or you are disabled, including hidden disabilities such as autism, dementia or a learning disability.